The Desert Rats (film): Inaccuracies

 A key plot point involved the Australian general deliberately letting German tanks through the defences.
 "To my knowledge there was no such plan to let the Germans in through the outer defences", said Tingwell.
 "But whenever difficulties of that sort were mentioned the Hollywood experts claimed to be working on a script based on the actual battle plans of the campaign."

-Other criticisms made of the film include the fact no British officer was ever placed in command of an Australian battalion in Tobruk, and there was no raid on the ammunition dump as depicted, although there was one on the Twin Pimples, held by Italy, and there is no depiction of the British, Polish or Indian troops who were there.
+Other criticisms made of the film include the fact no British officer was ever placed in command of an Australian battalion in Tobruk, and there was no raid on the ammunition dump as depicted, although there was one on the Twin Pimples, held by Italy, and there is no depiction of the British, Polish or Indian troops who were also there.

 Prior to the film being screened, Chips Rafferty admitted it was likely the film would be criticised by ex-servicemen.
 "To tell the truth, I think there's going to be a bit of a howl", he said.
 This prediction proved to be correct.
 Lieutenant-General Sir Leslie Morshead said that, "The story is wholly foreign to the Tobruk I knew, and to its force which comprised almost as many gallant, purposeful British troops as those of the Ninth Division, all of whom I had the honour to command."

 Reception

 The film received generally good reviews from British critics, although they complained the British contribution to the campaign had been minimised.
 Australian critics were also positive despite the historical inaccuracies.

+FilmInk argued "the siege of Tobruk, while a tremendous feat of arms, is difficult to visually dramatise on film because the fighting involved so much lying down on the ground and shooting at tanks and night fighting and doesn’t have an obvious climax" and said these were problems in the 1944 Rats of Tobruk as well as The Desert Rats.

 The film was banned in Egypt.

 During production, 20th Century Fox offered Charles Tingwell, who had also appeared in Fox's Kangaroo, a seven-year contract, but he turned it down because he wanted to keep working in Australia.